sitton76/SpaghettiKart/docs/BUILDING.md

 # Now you can run the executable in ./build-cmake/Spaghettify
 # To develop the project open the repository in VSCode (or your preferred editor)

+# System wide freezes may be due to low memory, add "-j4" to the end of the build command to use four cores.
 ```

 ### Generate a distributable